Biden administration reviewing judge's order to resume drilling auctions

-WASHINGTON, June 16 (Reuters) - U.S. Interior Secretary Deb Haaland said on Wednesday her department was reviewing a federal court's decision that it must resume auctioning oil and gas leases on federal acreage but did not say when those auctions might restart.
+WASHINGTON (Reuters) -U.S. Interior Secretary Deb Haaland said on Wednesday her department was reviewing a federal court’s decision that it must resume auctioning oil and gas leases on federal acreage but did not say when those auctions might restart.

 The administration of U.S. President Joe Biden had suspended drilling lease auctions in January to review the program’s environmental costs, a move widely seen as a first step to delivering on Biden’s campaign promise to end new federal drilling to fight climate change.